Edmund Szoka: Archbishop of Detroit

 On March 21, 1981, he was promoted to be third Metropolitan Archbishop of Detroit (eighth bishop) by Pope John Paul II.

 After 1981, he also served as president of the Administration Council for the provincial seminary of St. John in Plymouth, Michigan, and of SS.
 Cyril and Methodius Seminary near Orchard Lake Village, Michigan.
 He was also a president of the board of directors of the Episcopal Conference of Michigan, member of the executive committee of The Catholic University of America, president of the Committee for University Relations, Administrator of the National Sanctuary of the Immaculate Conception, treasurer of the NCCB, and served on committees within the Conference for: human values, bishops, dioceses and provinces, and economic affairs.
 He faced challenges of finance and enforcing Church discipline, and welcomed John Paul II to Detroit in 1987 during his tenure as Archbishop.

 In 1983, he dealt with the case of Agnes Mary Mansour, a nun and the director of the Michigan Department of Community Health who worked to continue abortion services in Michigan.
 Szoka had given his permission for Mansour to serve the state but said she must oppose publicly funded abortion.
 Mansour believed abortion was tragic but should be legal, and she continued disbursing Medicaid abortion funds.
 Szoka appealed to Mansour's superiors in the Sisters of Mercy but the order supported her stance.
 Szoka referred the case to the Vatican, and Bishop Anthony Bevilacqua resolved it by ordering Mansour to resign either her government post or her orders.
 Mansour left the sisterhood.

-He was created Cardinal-Priest of Ss.
-Andrea e Gregorio al Monte Celio by John Paul II in the consistory of June 28, 1988.
+Szoka was created a cardinal in 1988, becoming Cardinal-Priest of Ss.
+Andrea e Gregorio al Monte Celio at the hands of Pope John Paul II in the consistory of June 28.

-Rev. Joseph Gembela, pastor of St. Malachy's parish, noted that Szoka received a good deal of unjust criticism when he closed thirty churches in Detroit during 1989-90; many of which were sparsely attended.
-The first large-scale closing of Catholic churches in a major U.S. city, other dioceses with changing demographics have since followed suit.
+Szoka received a great deal of criticism when he closed 31 inner-city churches in Detroit from 1989–90; many were sparsely attended.
+It was the first large-scale closing of Catholic churches in a major U.S. city, and other dioceses with changing demographics have since followed suit.